muggy8/improbable/from-me-to-me/RQh4AQQW.md

 But Amanda did remember losing her sister to unknown attackers.

-Initially, this devistated Amanda but it was also relieving strangely.
+Initially, this devastated Amanda but it was also strangely relieving.

-For as long as she can remember, Amanda never really thought of Melody as anything more than just another person that's sort of just there and didn't really provide much to her party.
+For as long as she can remember, Amanda never really thought of Melody as anything more than just another person that's sort of there and didn't really provide much to her party.

 Sometimes, Melody would do something useful but most of the time, Melody would be causing trouble.

-And here, on the outer reaches of the elven territories, life and death often comes down to split second decisions and cleaverness.
+And here, on the outer reaches of the elven territories, life and death often comes down to split second decisions and cleverness.

 This was the life Amanda lived in and had been living in all her life and she had gotten used to such facts.

-People come and go all the time and death is just a natrual part of life.
+People come and go all the time and death is just a natural part of life.

 Yet at the same time, Melody was Amanda's blood sister.